Wigan-CAMRA/constitution/constitution.md

 ## 4. Membership

-Any member of CAMRA living within the geographical area of the Branch is entitled to be a member of the Branch.
-Any other member of CAMRA living outside the Branch geographical area may apply to become a member of the CAMRA Wigan Branch subject to the approval of the Branch Committee.
-The Branch committee may refuse membership of the Branch from a member outside the Branch’s geographical area without assigning any reason.
+Any member of CAMRA is entitled to be a member of the Branch.

 If any member of the Branch shall cease to be a member of CAMRA his membership of the Branch shall automatically terminate.